-- 44. Mr Speaker, the construction of the Mombasa-Nairobi Standard Gauge Railway line in Kenya is almost complete and inauguration is scheduled for June 2017.
+- 44. Mr. Speaker, the construction of the Mombasa-Nairobi standard gauge railway line in Kenya is almost complete and inauguration is scheduled for June, 2017.
 The construction of the Nairobi-Naivasha section has also commenced.
-Similarly, construction of the new Standard Gauge Railway of the Kampala-Malaba section in Uganda is expected to commence during Financial Year 2017/2018.
-For the Central Corridor, the construction of the Dar es Salaam-Morogoro section commenced in April 2017. - 45.
-The Secretariat completed a study known as the EAC Railways Sector Enhancement Project in August 2016.
+Similarly, construction of the new standard gauge railway of the Kampala-Malaba section in Uganda is expected to commence during FY 2017/18.
+For the Central Corridor, the construction of the Dar-es-Salam-Morogoro section commenced in April, 2017. - 45.
+The Secretariat completed the study known as The EAC Railways Sector Enhancement Project in August, 2016.
 The study has made recommendations on new priority lines and has proposed institutional reforms aimed at improving the railways sector in the region.
 To facilitate the development and operation of seamless and efficient railway transport services in the region, the Secretariat has developed technical specifications for rail infrastructure and appropriate regulations for safety, inter-operability and access management.
-These await the development of appropriate legal frameworks to anchor their implementation.

-- 46. Under African Union (AU) Agenda 2063, the Heads of State are desirous to interconnect capital cities in Africa with high speed inter-city railways, with operating speeds of up to 250 km/hour through a project known as "The Continental African High Speed Railway".
-The AU Commission, in collaboration with Regional Economic Communities (RECs) and Member States, commenced preparation of a pre-feasibility and feasibility study on the project in January 2017.
-The EAC is a member of the Implementation Committee for this project. - 47.
-For the 2017/2018 Financial Year, focus will be on resource mobilisation for multinational roads whose studies are completed, preparation of legal frameworks for harmonised standards and policies and monitoring the implementation of regional Acts on vehicle load control and One Stop Border Posts.
-Attention will also be paid to cooperation with other regional, continental and global efforts to improve road transport services and safety. - (c) Tripartite Cooperation - 48.
-Mr Speaker, under the infrastructure development pillar of the Tripartite Free Trade Area, the EAC is collaborating with COMESA and SADC to implement the Tripartite Transport and Transit Facilitation Programme through harmonisation of policies, standards and specifications in the roads sector.
-With funding from the EU under the 11th EDF funding cycle, the three RECs aim to harmonise, over the next four years, the following standards and systems: - i) Vehicle dimensions and equipment standards; - ii) Transportation of abnormal loads and dangerous goods; and - iii) Training and licensing of commercial drivers; and - iv) Road Transport Management System (RTMS).
+These await the development of appropriate legal frameworks to anchor their implementation. - 46.
+Under African Union (AU) Agenda 2063, the Heads of State are desirous to interconnect capital cities in Africa with high speed inter-city railways with operating speeds of up to 250 km/hour through a project known as "The Continental African High Speed Railway."
+The AU Commission, in collaboration with Regional Economic Communities and Member States, commenced preparation of a pre-feasibility and feasibility study on the project in January 2017.
+The EAC is a member of the Implementation Committee for this project.

+47. For 2017/2018 FY, focus will be on resource mobilization for multinational roads whose studies are completed, preparation of legal frameworks for harmonized standards and policies and monitoring the implementation of regional Acts on vehicle load control and one stop border posts.
+Attention will also be paid to cooperation with other regional, continental and global efforts to improve road transport services and safety.

+(c) Tripartite Cooperation

+- 48. Mr. Speaker, under the Infrastructure Development Pillar of the Tripartite Free Trade Area, the EAC is collaborating with COMESA and SADC to implement the Tripartite Transport and Transit Facilitation Programme through harmonization of policies, standards and specifications in the roads sector.
+With funding from the EU under the 11th EDF funding cycle, the three RECs aim to harmonize over the next four years the following standards and systems: - i) Vehicle Dimensions and Equipment Standards - ii) Transportation of Abnormal Loads and Dangerous Goods - iii) Training and Licensing of Commercial Drivers - iv) Road Transport Management System (RTMS)